How We Became Mortgage-Free In Five Years

 It was one of the best experiences we’ve ever had, and I plan to do it again once I finish renovating our upstairs bathroom.

-There are always focus groups or studies in the Greater Toronto Area that pay good money for a bit of our time, and who wouldn’t want to chat about insurance for an hour, get free food, and pay $100 cash?
+Focus groups or studies in the Greater Toronto Area always pay good money for a bit of our time.

-That’s where our entertainment money came from and sometimes still does.
+That’s where our entertainment money came from, and sometimes it still does.

 Budgeting Our Way To Mortgage Freedom